Cray-HPE/docs-csm/troubleshooting/known_issues/ceph_osd_latency.md

 # Known Issue: Ceph OSD latency

 On some systems, Ceph can begin to exhibit latency over time, and if this occurs it can eventually cause services like `slurm` and services that are backed by `etcd` clusters to exhibit slowness and possible timeouts.
+It can also cause nexus to start up slowly or fail to initialize properly.
+Please note that though this procedure gives guidance on determining if the system is exhibiting ceph latency, it is absolutely necessary that the repair script referenced in the `Fix` section below be run - even if Ceph latency is not detected with the command listed below.
+The repair script will correct settings to prevent entry into the Ceph latency state.
+It does no harm to run the repair script even if it has been run previously.
+There was an earlier version of the repair script that only executed settings if the ceph-latency condition was detected at the time of execution of the script.
+This has, since, been corrected.
+Re-running the script may be necessary.
+Once it has been run, it should not need to be run again.
-In order to determine if this is occurring, run the `ceph osd perf` command on a master node over a period of about ten seconds, and if an OSD consistently shows latency of above `100ms` (as follows), the OSDs exhibiting this latency should be restarted:
+In order to determine if the system is experiencing the latency condition, run the `ceph osd perf` command on a master node over a period of about ten seconds, and if an OSD consistently shows latency of above `100ms` (as follows), the OSDs exhibiting this latency should be restarted:

 (`ncn-m#`) Run the following command: